Feds seek tougher sentences for veterans who stormed Capitol

 “It’s obviously not related to their military service directly, but it’s also not entirely conceptually unrelated that somebody who is a veteran or had military service could be viewed as having a more refined understanding of the importance of civilian control and electoral stability," said Markham, a lawyer and Air Force veteran.

-More than 100 riot defendants have pleaded guilty, mostly to misdemeanors punishable by a maximum of six months incarceration.
-Two dozen have been sentenced as of Friday.
+More than 100 riot defendants have pleaded guilty, mostly to misdemeanors punishable by a maximum of six months of incarceration.
+Two dozen had been sentenced as of Friday.
 At least three of the sentenced defendants are veterans, according to an Associated Press review of court records.

 In September, U.S. District Judge James Boasberg sentenced Air Force veteran Derek Jancart to 45 days in jail for joining the riot.
 Prosecutors had sought a four-month jail sentence for Jancart, an Ohio steelworker.